safebucket/docs/docs/configuration/storage-providers.md

 ## Switching Storage Providers

-SafeBucket's storage abstraction makes it easy to switch providers:
+Safebucket's storage abstraction makes it easy to switch providers:

 1. **Update Configuration**: Change storage type and provider-specific settings
 2. **Migrate Data**: Use provider migration tools if needed
 3. **Update Event Configuration**: Switch event system to match storage provider
-4. **Restart Application**: SafeBucket will use the new provider
+4. **Restart Application**: Safebucket will use the new provider

 ### Migration Considerations